-Ketamine as a Treatment for Post-Traumatic Stress Disorder
+Ketamine for Post-Traumatic Stress Disorder (PTSD)

 Who does PTSD affect?

 PTSD creates recurrent, intense, and disturbing memories, nightmares, and flashbacks.
-These can be triggered by internal or external cues that somehow remind the person of the traumatic event1 Individuals often attempt to avoid reminders of trauma by controlling their thoughts, memories, and emotions or by avoiding people, places, conversations, and situations.
-A person’s memory of events may change, and they may also develop symptoms of serious depression including negative beliefs and expectations, negative emotional states, anhedonia (inability to feel pleasure), and social withdrawal.1 Those suffering from PTSD often exhibit irritability, self-destructive behavior, hypervigilance, sleep disturbance, and lack of concentration.
+These can be triggered by internal or external cues that somehow remind the person of the traumatic event.
+Individuals often attempt to avoid reminders of trauma by controlling their thoughts, memories, and emotions or by avoiding people, places, conversations, and situations.
+A person’s memory of events may change, and they may also develop symptoms of serious depression including negative beliefs and expectations, negative emotional states, anhedonia (inability to feel pleasure), and social withdrawal.Those suffering from PTSD often exhibit irritability, self-destructive behavior, hypervigilance, sleep disturbance, and lack of concentration.

 PTSD is often disabling, making it difficult for an individual to maintain employment and social wellness.
 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5 published by the American Psychiatric Association), in both community and veteran populations, PTSD is associated with poor social and family relationships, excessive absence from work, lower income, and lowered educational achievement.
-Individuals with PTSD are 80% more likely to have at least one other mental disorder.1 Conduct disorder, depression, anxiety, and substance use disorder are common.
+Individuals with PTSD are 80% more likely to have at least one other mental disorder.
+Conduct disorder, depression, anxiety, and substance use disorder are common.

-Antidepressant and cognitive-behavioral therapy are the most common treatments for PTSD but fail to work well for many patients.
+Antidepressants and cognitive-behavioral therapy are the most common treatments for PTSD but fail to work well for many patients.

-The Veteran’s Administration/Department of Defense currently recommends treatment with the selective serotonin reuptake inhibitors (SSRIs) including Zoloft and Paxil2.
+The Veteran’s Administration/Department of Defense currently recommends treatment with the selective serotonin reuptake inhibitors (SSRIs) including Zoloft and Paxil.
 Other drugs may also be tried, for example, Effexor, tricyclic antidepressants, and monoamine oxidase inhibitors.
 These medications take weeks to work if at all and need to be used with caution as they carry their own risk for creating suicidal thoughts and violent behavior.
 One novel treatment not typically included in guidelines is ketamine.

 Research suggests that PTSD damages how information moves through the brain (synaptic connectivity).
 The success seen from ketamine treatments comes from ketamine’s ability to repair and improve damaged connections at the same time as building new healthy connections (neuroplasticity).
 This repair and rebuild happens almost immediately reversing the effects of PTSD damage.
 However, if ketamine therapy is discontinued with no ongoing support strategies, PTSD damage may reappear over time.